Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_savings_goals.md

 7. The system updates the savings goal.

 Alternative flows:
 3a.
-No savings goal with the given ID exists: The systems informs the user about the non-existense of the savings goal to edit.
+No savings goal with the given ID exists: The systems informs the user about the non-existence of the savings goal to edit.
 7a.
 The provided data is invalid: The systems informs the user about his invalid input.

-Information Requirements: ID, Name, Description, Category (Fixed-Term, Long-Term), Duration, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Current-Status (Not-Started, In-Progress, Not-Achieved, Achieved), Past-Stati, Type (Fixed, Percentage), Monetary Amount, Percentage Rate
+Information Requirements: ID, Name, Description, Category (Fixed-Term, Long-Term), Duration, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Current-Status (Not-Started, In-Progress, Not-Achieved, Achieved), Past-Stat, Type (Fixed, Percentage), Monetary Amount, Percentage Rate
 ```

 ## Delete Savings Goal